Tax guide

 DocumentWhy it matters

-Tax challansShows tax already paid outside TDS.
+Tax challansShow tax paid outside TDS for zero tax.

 • Confirm resident individual status.